bboston7/stellar-core/docs/software/commands.md

   Start a survey in the collecting phase with a given nonce.
 Does nothing if a survey is already running on the network as only one survey may run at a time.
-  See [Changing default survey behavior](#changing-default-survey-behavior) for details the default survey behavior, as well as how to change that behavior or opt-out entirely.
+  See [Changing default survey behavior](#changing-default-survey-behavior) for details about the default survey behavior, as well as how to change that behavior or opt-out entirely.

 * **stopsurveycollecting**
   `stopsurveycollecting`<br>